-The southwestern slopes of the Ferghana Range have always been and remain mysterious for cavers.
-These limestone slopes of the ridge, overgrown with forest and shrubs, hide the caves.
-On the slopes there are a large number of springs.
-In the Tien Shan, these places are the most moist.
-The greatest amount of precipitation falls here – about 900-1000 mm per year.
+The southwestern slopes of the Fergana ridge still remain mysterious to speleologists.
+Limestone slopes, overgrown with forest and bushes, hide caves.
+A large number of springs operate at the foot of the slopes.
+These karst areas are difficult to access.
+In the Tien-Shan, these places are the wettest.
+The largest amount of atmospheric precipitation falls here – about 900-1000 mm per year.

-The Isfan-Dzhayloo mountain range as part of the Ferghana Range serves as an accumulator of an abundant amount of moisture as a source for moist air currents bringing moisture from the north-west.
-The area is one of the most humid places in Kyrgyzstan, and in the Tien-Shan.
-This is evidenced by the large number of springs and streams in canyon thalwegs.
+The mountain range consists of Carboniferous limestones (C).
+The thickness of the limestone strata is more than 3000 m.
+The Fergana ridge serves as an accumulator of an abundant amount of moisture, which is brought here by moist air currents from the northwest.
+This area is one of the wettest places, both in Kyrgyzstan and in the Tien-Shan.
+This is evidenced by the large number of springs and streams in the thalweg of canyons.

-Last two years, cavers were planning to explore the karst area, but some organizational issues concerning logistics and search areas remained unclear.
-Due to the lack of roads it is very difficult to get to the very heart of the area.
-The delivery of equipment is possible only by the use horses or donkeys.
+For the past two years, cavers have planned to explore the karst zone, but some organizational issues regarding logistics and prospecting areas remained unclear.
+Due to the lack of roads, it is very difficult to get to the karst regions themselves.
+Equipment delivery is possible only on horses or donkeys.